Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 5. **trends**: used to visualize trends for spatially aggregated data.
 6. **Time of emergence**: used to visualize the time of emergence of the climate change signal.

-More information about the CHAT performances can be downloaded [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html) by pressing the download button.
+More information about the CHAT performances can be downloaded [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html) and pressing the download button.

 ### Loading the data